ARTS-Laboratory/Paper-2025-Modeling-Post-Process-Indenting-Using-the-Discrete-Element-Method-for-Particle-Density/README.md

 # Paper-Modeling-Particle-Density-in-Laser-Powder-Bed-Fusion-Dampers-with-the-Discrete-Element-Method
 Example code for the paper Modeling Particle Density in Laser Powder Bed Fusion Dampers with the Discrete Element Method published at SPIE Smart Structures + NDE 2025

+* **simulation folders**: This folder contains simulations.
+Each is self contained with individual input, script, and if ran, ouput files.

 ## Licensing and Citation